Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3B

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a vertical antenna on 2 meters.
 This antenna produces a vertically polarized wave - the electric field oscillates vertically.
 When you switch to a horizontal antenna, the wave becomes horizontally polarized - the electric field oscillates horizontally.
 The polarization follows the electric field orientation, which follows the antenna orientation.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Polarization, Electric field, Antenna orientation, Radio waves
+Polarization Electric field Antenna orientation Radio waves

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3B topic.